Explore royal history at Queen Emma Summer Palace

 Tel: (808) 595-3167

-Docent-guided tours are generally available on Saturday at 10:30 AM.
-Docent-guided tours are based on docent availability with limited space available.
-Reservations are recommended; walk-ins based on availability.
+Guided Mo'olelo tours are generally available Wednesday to Saturday at 11:30 AM.
+Guided Mo'olelo tours are based on docent availability with limited space available.
+Reservations are required; walk-ins based on availability:

 Limited parking available on site.